Silver Line (MBTA): Other proposed corridors

-Alternatives were presented in September 2022.
-Three potential SL3 extensions would run to Malden Center, Wellington, or Sullivan – all via Everett Square, with varying amounts of dedicated bus lanes on the western portion.
-Four potential SL6 routes were identified: Everett (Glendale Square)–Kendall via McGrath Highway, Everett–Kendall via the Gilmore Bridge, Everett–Haymarket via Rutherford Avenue, and Eastern Avenue–Kendall via Everett Square.
-All of the potential SL6 routes would operate primarily in dedicated lanes.

 Service

 Frequency and ridership

 The Silver Line routes are among the most frequent MBTA bus routes.
 All routes (except for the SLW shuttle) run at least every 15 minutes during all service hours, save for late evening and weekend service on the SL4.
 At peak hours, combined frequency on the trunk sections is about 30 buses per hour (2 minute headways) in each direction in the Transitway, and 12 buses per hour (5 minute headways) on Washington Street.
 The routes have high ridership (though lower than many key bus routes) and low costs per rider compared to other bus routes in the MBTA system.
 In 2012, three routes (SL1, SL5, SLW) were the only MBTA bus routes to show a profit; the median net cost (after fares) on all MBTA bus routes was $2.13 per passenger.
-In 2019, combined weekday ridership on Silver Line routes was 39,000.
+In 2023, combined weekday ridership on Silver Line routes was 27,000.

 In addition to the public route name, the Silver Line and crosstown routes have internal route numbers in the 700 series.
 The SL5 is designated 749 after the 49 bus it replaced, while the other routes have similar numbers.